yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

 library(ggraph)
 ```

 ...
-I searched for Twitter users that have `rstats` in their profile description.
-It definitely doesn't include ALL active and popular R - users, but it's a pretty reliable way of picking definite R - fans.
+I searched for Twitter users that have `rstats` termin their profile description.
+It definitely doesn't include ALL active and popular R - users, but it's a pretty reliable way of picking R - fans.

 ``` r
 r_users <- search_users("#rstats", n = 1000)
 ```

-It's important to say, that in `rtweet::search_users()` even if you specify 1000 users to be extracted, I ended up with quite a few duplicates and the actual number of users I got was much smaller: 564
+It's important to say, that in `rtweet::search_users()` even if you specify 1000 users to be extracted, you end up with quite a few duplicates and the actual number of users I got was much smaller: 564

 ``` r
 r_users %>% summarise(n_users = n_distinct(screen_name))